 Thomas – I’m really hoping to gain as much knowledge and experience from my role and do the best I can in my career.

-Lewis – I’m hoping to use my time in the apprenticeship to build networks within ECC, develop a strong base of skills and qualifications and ideally position myself to progress into a full-time position within Technology Services.
+Louis – I’m hoping to use my time in the apprenticeship to build networks within ECC, develop a strong base of skills and qualifications and ideally position myself to progress into a full-time position within Technology Services.
 Alongside the apprenticeship, I’ve begun working toward Microsoft Azure qualifications to support that goal.

 What advice would you give to someone considering ECC as a future employer?